 Tide Women's Tennis Advances In NCAA

-Coach Jenny Mainz.
+"I am so proud of this team," said Alabama Coach Jenny Mainz.
 "They have worked so hard and have been so diligent.
 To get where we are is a compilation of years.
 It's all the players that have played at Alabama through the years and the commitment to excellence, the sacrifices everyone has made and the belief that Alabama can win in women's tennis."

-(18-7) in doubles, winning on courts one and two to take the first point.
+Alabama (21-5) made quick work of Memphis (18-7) in doubles, winning on courts one and two to take the first point.
 The Tide's seventh-ranked duo of Alexa Guarachi and Mary Anne Macfarlane put forth an impressive performance, winning seven straight games to eventually take the match, 8-1, over Tiffany Welcher and Alyssa Hibberd.
 Alabama had match point opportunities on both two and three, however it would be Antonia Foehse and Maya Jansen, ranked 83rd, with the 8-5 win over No. 77 Kelly Gray and Courtney Collins.
 The Tide trailed early in the match, but at 4-4, Foehse and Jansen would give up just one more game en route to the victory.